aidengilmartin/reference-tool/README.md

 [Link to demo on GitHub Pages](https://aidengilmartin.github.io/referencetool/)

-## Known issues
-- "Today" button does not work

 ## Planned features
 - Copy history entry to clipboard
 - Date picker for date accessed